pacolang/paco/README.md

 ### 👩🏼‍💻 A simple compiled programming language.
 The language is wrote in **Go** and the target language is **C**.
 The built-in library is wrote in **C** too.
+This project is a prototype ⚠️ Please consider it.

 <br>